ActiveLook/Config-Generator/README.md

     * pages
       * WIP

-## a few hints
+## Some advice

-* Think ‘AR’: What is black will become transparent on your display.
-So consider drawing using white on a black background.
-More recommandations here : https://www.activelook.net/news-blog/developing-with-activelook-getting-started
+* To have the best contrast, we advise you to do white images on a black background
 * The bigger is your configuration, the longer it will take to load
 * Crop you image
 * The id's will be used when display commands will be sent, so choose them wisely, don't duplicate them